xuguangning1218/LS_NTP/README.md

 -- save # model save path
 	-- era5 # best model on ERA5 (one of five runs)
-	-- ncep # best model on NCEP (one of five runs) lsntp_era5.config  # model configure for ERA5 lsntp_ncep.config # model configure for NCEP
-Run_era5.ipynb # jupyter visualized code for the whole procedure on ERA5 Run_ncep.ipynb # jupyter visualized code for the whole procedure on NCEP
+	-- ncep # best model on NCEP (one of five runs) LS_NTP.yaml # conda environment for the project lsntp_era5.config # model configure for ERA5 lsntp_ncep.config # model configure for NCEP Run_era5.ipynb # jupyter visualized code for the whole procedure on ERA5 Run_ncep.ipynb # jupyter visualized code for the whole procedure on NCEP